 Regardless of building type, the building’s envelope comprising its roof and façade performs the function of keeping the building’s interior dry, temperature regulated and safe.

 The building’s envelope is the first line of defence to the integrity of the asset.
-Inspection schedules will vary depending upon jurisdiction, it is generally recommended that visual inspection of a building’s envelope be performed at least annually or after extreme weather events.
+Inspection schedules will vary depending upon jurisdiction, it is generally recommended that inspection of a building’s roof be performed at least annually or after extreme weather events.

 A planned, frequent, efficient and safe aerial inspection program of roof or façade reduce both cost and risk over the lifecycle of the building.
 Deterioration that is identified early can be rectified early, at lower cost and before catastrophe.

 Our Drone Roof & Building Envelope Inspection Services bring benefits to building inspectors and facilities managers in the following ways:

 - Keep the building inspector’s feet firmly on the ground.
 This significantly reduces risk, improves safety and maintains corporate reputation.